kazzkiq/pale/README.md

 Using Pale is pretty simple.
 With just few lines you're able to validate form inputs or received values in your backend server.

 Pale will always return a Promise upon `.run()` call.
 If there are any validation errors, it will raise a rejected promise which will require `.catch()` to be handled properly.
-If there aren't any errors, it will return an object containing only a object with your values (which you can then use to send a request or pass to another part of your applicatioon, for example).
+If there aren't any errors, it will return an object containing only a object with your values (which you can then use to send a request or pass to another part of your application, for example).
 Enough talk, lets see some examples!

 Micro example: